Deploy a local Kubernetes Cluster ¶

 - kubectl

-At the time of the writing of this guide, minikube installs Kubernetes version 1.25.3.
+At the time of the writing of this guide, minikube was version 1.32.0

 Install and configure minikube ¶